 When selecting antennas, look for a high axial ratio (as close to 1.0 as possible), which determines how well it reduces multipath interference and prevent signal loss due to polarization.
 See my FPV antenna guide for product recommendations: https://oscarliang.com/best-fpv-antenna/

 If permitted to use a lower frequency for video transmitters, like 1.2GHz/1.3GHz, this would be a better long range option for analog.
 Check out my tutorial on 1.2GHz/1.3GHz video frequency for FPV.
-The downsides are that it’s illegal in many countries to transmit in this frequency range, and you won’t be able to use 2.4GHz for your radio due to interference.
+The downsides are that it’s illegal in many countries to transmit in this frequency range, and you might not be able to use 2.4GHz for your radio due to interference.
 Additionally, 1.3GHz antennas are much larger compared to 5.8GHz ones.

 Radio Control Link For Long Range

-As of 2024, the best radio control links for long-range FPV drone flights are ExpressLRS and TBS Crossfire.
+As of 2026, the best radio control links for long-range FPV drone flights are ExpressLRS and TBS Crossfire.
 Both systems have proven their ability to achieve tens of miles in range, making them ideal for long-range flights.

 Further Reading: Learn about what makes a good radio transmitters for FPV Drones